 In the ordinary course of business, we are, from time to time, involved in lawsuits, claims, investigations, proceedings and threats of litigation.
 These matters include an April 2004 claim by a customer that certain of our software products and implementation services failed to meet the customer's expectations.
 In March 2014, a judgment was issued by the trial court against us in the amount of approximately 1.9 million Euro ("€") plus interest and a portion of legal fees.
 We subsequently filed an appeal of that judgment.
 In March 2016, the appellate court determined that we are liable for damages in the amount of approximately €1.7 million plus interest, with the possibility of additional damages to be determined in further proceedings by the appellate court.
-As of June 30, 2017, there has been no change to the appellate court's determination.
+In December 2017, the appellate court issued a final judgment against us in the amount of approximately $\leq 3.5$ million, including interest, plus approximately €0.2 million in costs and legal fees.
+As of June 30, 2018, all payments associated with this judgment have been paid.

-While the outcome of the proceedings and claims referenced above cannot be predicted with certainty, there are no such matters, as of June 30, 2017 that, in the opinion of management, are reasonably possible to have a material adverse effect on our financial position, results of operations or cash flows.
-Liabilities, if applicable, related to the aforementioned matters discussed in this Note have been included in our accrued liabilities at June 30, 2017, and are not material to our financial position for the periods then ended.
-As of June 30, 2017, we do not believe that there is a reasonable possibility of a material loss exceeding the amounts already accrued for the proceedings or matters discussed above.
+While the outcome of the proceedings and claims referenced above cannot be predicted with certainty, there are no such matters, as of June 30, 2018 that, in the opinion of management, are reasonably possible to have a material adverse effect on our financial position, results of operations or cash flows.
+Liabilities, if applicable, related to the aforementioned matters discussed in this Note have been included in our accrued liabilities at June 30, 2018, and are not material to our financial position for the periods then ended.
+As of June 30, 2018, we do not believe that there is a reasonable possibility of a material loss exceeding the amounts already accrued for the proceedings or matters discussed above.
 However, the results of litigation (including the above-referenced appeal) and claims cannot be predicted with certainty; unfavorable resolutions are possible and could materially affect our results of operations, cash flows or financial position.
 In addition, regardless of the outcome, litigation could have an adverse impact on us because of attorneys' fees and costs, diversion of management resources and other factors.

-(17) Retirement Plans
+(16) Retirement Plans

 We maintain a defined contribution retirement plan under Section 401(k) of the Internal Revenue Code (IRC) covering all eligible employees, as defined.
 Under the plan, a participant may elect to defer receipt of a stated percentage of his or her compensation, subject to limitation under the IRC, which would otherwise be payable to the participant for any plan year.
 We may make discretionary contributions to this plan, including making matching contributions of 50%, up to a maximum of 6% of an employee's pretax contribution.
-We made matching contributions of approximately \$2.5 million, \$2.4 million and \$2.2 million in fiscal 2017, 2016 and 2015, respectively.
+We made matching contributions of approximately \$2.7 million, \$2.5 million and \$2.4 million in fiscal 2018, 2017 and 2016, respectively.
 Additionally, we participate in certain government mandated and defined contribution plans throughout the world for which we comply with all funding requirements.

-(18) Segment and Geographic Information
+(17) Segment and Geographic Information